 When I sit down and look for ways to make our weekly grocery shop more affordable, one thing that stood out was yoghurt.
 Our household would easily use 1 litre per week.
 We use greek yoghurt in so many of our family’s favourite dishes.
 With a bit of research, and certainly some coin to save, we mastered making yoghurt at home and haven’t looked back.

-Boy am I glad I did too!
+Boy, am I glad I did too!

 I have been making my own yoghurt for almost a year now and each time it has been perfect!

-Feeding my family refined sugar free foods is something that I value and commercial yoghurts made this difficult.
+Feeding my family refined sugar-free foods is something that I value and commercial yoghurts made this difficult.

-Now they can happily enjoy their dairy treat and I can relax knowing it is refined sugar free!
+Now they can happily enjoy their dairy treat and I can relax knowing it is refined sugar-free!

 So how do you make homemade yoghurt?

-I use Thermomummas recipe in the Easiyo system ( I have seen them in Coles, Woolworths and Big W).
+I use Thermomummas recipe in the Easiyo system

-Literally mix three ingredients together, heat to 37 degrees, incubate for 8-24 hours and chill over night.
+Literally mix three ingredients together, heat to 37 degrees, incubate for 8-24 hours, and chill overnight.

 That is it!